Burger King: Controversies

+Legal cases and disputes

 Burger King has been involved in several legal disputes and cases, as both plaintiff and defendant, in the years since its founding in 1954.
 Depending on the ownership and executive staff at the time of these incidents, the company's responses to these challenges have ranged from a conciliatory dialog with its critics and litigants, to a more aggressive opposition with questionable tactics and negative consequences.
-The company's response to these various issues has drawn praise as well as accusations of political appeasement from different parties over the years.
+The company's response to these various issues has drawn praise as well as, in some instances, suggestions of political appeasement.